 Dalton is a junior at East Chapel Hill High who plays as a middle blocker on their varsity team.
 She's been playing for CHAVC for five years on the national level, and started assistant coaching the Volley101 program last year.
 In terms of academics, Dalton is interested in biomedical sciences, with a focus on genetics.
 She's vice president of her school's Ocean Bowl club, and works as a Wildcat Ambassador to make East Chapel Hill High a welcoming enviroment for all new students.

 13 Purple Assistant Coach

 Kelley has lived in Chapel Hill her whole life and has grown up loving the game of volleyball!
 She started playing club volleyball when she was 11 and has played 5 years of club with CHAVC.
 She also played for her middle school volleyball team at Grey Culbreth and has played on Varsity at Carrboro High School.
-While on Varsity, her team won All-Conference and the State Championship in 2016.
+While on Varsity, her team won All-Conference and the State Championship in 2016 and 2017.

 Kelley started coaching as a Coach in Training for Volley101; a developmental program for beginner players.
 She also has been an Assistant Coach for the Volley101 Summer Camps and has co-coached numerous clinics.
 She is currently playing at Carrboro High as a setter/DS, as well as coaching for CHAVC.